 Guest Posting Guidelines

 - Content should also be written so that a general audience can understand it.
 This often involves breaking down complex topics and explaining them in detail.
 Check out posts on the blog to get a feel for the format and tone.
+Blog posts are typically between 800 and 1000 words.

 - Posts should reference no more than three or four, highly credible sources (.edu, .gov.
 Wired, Scientific American, etc.) I reserve the right to remove links that don’t offer readers extra resource materials or valuable related content.